AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 python -m pip install "jax[tpu]==0.3.21" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html
 ```

-Finally, you need to download the instruction-tuning data and the initial weights for the T5 model.
+Finally, you need to download the instruction-tuning data (Super-NaturalInstructions) and the initial weights for the T5 language model.
 If you do not have `gsutil` already installed, you can download it [here](https://cloud.google.com/storage/docs/gsutil_install).

 ``` shell
 source download_assets.sh